 They preferred open ground all round, so that strategically placed obstacles like branches can put them off.
 Or, at least, these tactics used to work.

-While I was filling the kettle the other day, I looked out from the kitchen window and came beak to beak with a woodpigeon – on the coal-bunker by the window-sill, if you please.
+While I was filling the kettle the other day, I looked out from the kitchen window and came beak to beak with our wood pigeon – on the coal-bunker by the window-sill, if you please.
 He said he was just wondering when the next scattering of high-quality, high-energy nuts and seeds for birds was taking place…you know, in the sacks my wife enjoys buying.
 (She thoroughly recommends no-mess Peckish Complete, by the way.)

 In short, while their country cousins are still wary birds, ready to take flight as soon as you enter the field in which they are feeding, these townies have been hanging about with the streetwise local pigeons for generations now and have learned a trick or two.